Scaling with Collapse: Efficient and Predictable Training of LLM Families: Celerity models: further details

 \cref{fig:celerity_compute2} provides further downstream results for Celerity models (and their fitted extrapolation), in comparison to larger Gemma-2 and Gemma-3 models.
 The plot shows how the accuracy vs.\ FLOPs comparison depends on whether we account for teaching FLOPs (e.g., generating logits for student training), or the initial cost of educating the teacher.

 \paragraph{Token efficiency.}

 \Cref{fig:celerity_token1} compares the \emph{token} efficiency of Celerity to other model families.
-Given Celerity was trained in a fixed 234~TPP band, we can fit a power law in $D$ and extrapolate token efficiency to larger scales.
+Using the Celerity models trained in the fixed 234~TPP band, we fit a power law in $D$ and extrapolate token efficiency to larger scales.

 Generally, larger models should be more token-efficient for the same token budget.
 Theoretically, distillation should also offer greater token efficiency---at a given TPP~\citep{busbridge2025distillation}---but by training small models to very-high TPP, the distilled models in \cref{fig:celerity_token2} train mainly in a regime of diminishing returns, and so ultimately end up without an advantage over Celerity's standard next-token-prediction training.